nancytaen/FullMonteWeb/README.md

 IBM_COS_SERVICE_INSTANCE_CRN = <your IBM_COS_SERVICE_INSTANCE_CRN/secret accress key>
 COS_HMAC_ACCESS_KEY_ID = <find this on the service credentials of your bucket>
-COS_HMAC_SECRET_ACCESS_KEY = <find this on the service credentials of your bucket>
+COS_HMAC_SECRET_ACCESS_KEY = <find this on the service credentials of your bucket> SERVERLESS_PASSWORD = <YOUR PASSWORD to disallow external users from running sims on your ibmcodeengine>
 ```

 Setup database migrations